ddorn/ddorn.gitlab.io/content/post/2021-04-01-Creating a retro sunset with Pygame.md

-The last point is that when I made the lines come form the horizon, it didn't look good, because of the low resolution, so I decided to make them start from `INFINITy` and it was way better.
+The last point is that when I made the lines come form the horizon, it didn't look good, because of the low resolution, so I decided to make them start from `INFINITY` and it was way better.
 Let's get into the code !

 ```python